(from the CIA World Factbook)

-Ethnic groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata
+Ethnic groups: unspecified Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

 Unemployment: 19.6% (2017 est.)

 Sudan was the largest country in Africa prior to the secession of South Sudan in 2011.
-It is now the third largest, after Algeria and Democratic Republic of the Congo.
+It is now the third largest, after Algeria and the Democratic Republic of the Congo.

-Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.
+Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, when South Sudan seceded.

 1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.